uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 The ``KernelName`` template parameter, also aliased as ``kernel_name`` within the class template, is to explicitly provide a name for SYCL kernels executed by an algorithm the policy is passed to.

-The ``device_policy`` type is copy constructible, copy assignable, move constructible and move assignable.
+The ``device_policy`` type is copy-constructible, copy-assignable, move-constructible and move-assignable.
 A policy instance constructed as or assigned a copy of another instance is associated with a ``sycl::queue`` that compares equal, as defined by `SYCL`_, to the queue of that other instance.
 A policy instance constructed as or assigned a move of another instance is associated with the queue of that other instance without copying it.
-It is unspecified whether the original policy is associated with any queue after the move.
+It is unspecified whether the moved-from policy instance is associated with any queue after the move.

 .. code:: cpp